- Chart

 - Acquisition Price (USD millions): 200

-- Strategic Rationale: Expanded TJX's presence in the off-price outdoor apparel and gear market.
+- Strategic Rationale: Expanded TJX's presence in the active and outdoor apparel market and added an e-commerce channel.

 Growth Trajectory and Initiatives